About

 Nader Karimi is an Associate Professor in the Department of Aeronautical and Astronautical Engineering at the University of Southampton.

-His research advances low-carbon energy and fuel systems for sustainable aerospace and marine propulsion, bridging fundamental transport processes with system-level design and optimisation.
+His research advances low-carbon energy and fuel systems for sustainable aerospace propulsion and power generation, bridging fundamental transport processes with system-level design and optimisation.

 Their work integrates multiphysics simulation, experimentation, and machine learning to deliver efficient, robust, and economically viable solutions for the global transition to sustainable energy and fuels.